kirajano/wiki-streams/README.md

    );
 ```

 Setup a cleaned stream for only DE and EN Wiki entries.
-(More could be added)
+This will be used for the "Wiki Bot Analytics" Dashboard.

 ```
 CREATE STREAM recentchange_en_de